By Kim Mateus • 06/11/2015

 There’s a lot to learn in Google Analytics, but unless you’re a business analyst or marketing manager, you probably don’t need to know all of them.

-However, one set of metrics that every user of any capacity should know are your referring website analytics.
+However, one set of metrics that every user should know are your referring website analytics.
 Referring websites are those who are linking to you and sending you traffic.
 Referring traffic is comprised of visitors that find those links to your site and click on them.

 If you have a lot of spammy sites that you’re 100% sure are bringing down your ranking, Google announced a new disavow tool that allows you to mark sites as spam that are linking to you.
 SEOMoz warns most people from using this tool, however, because most sites don’t need it and the drop in links can do more harm than good.